Analytic theory of multicavity klystron: Typical values of the MCK gain and its significant parameters

 \section{Typical values of the MCK gain and its significant parameters}

 It would instructive to make an assessment of typical values the MCK gain and its other parameters.
-There is the following rough empirical formula due to Tsimring that shows the dependence of the maximum power gain $G_{\mathrm{T}}\left(N\right)$ on the number $N$ of cavities in the klystron, \cite[7.7.1]{Tsim}:
+There is the following rough empirical formula that shows the dependence of the maximum power gain $G_{\mathrm{T}}\left(N\right)$ on the number $N$ of cavities in the klystron, \cite[7.7.1]{Tsim}, \cite[7.2.6]{Grigo}, \cite[16]{ValMid}:

 Realistically achievable maximum amplification values though are smaller and are of the order of $50\,\mathrm{dB}$ to $70\,\mathrm{dB}$.
 The main limiting factors are noise and self-excitation of the klystron because of parasitic feedback between cavities.